BULL WALK

 (10) PERFORMANCE & PEDIGREE RECORDED WITH ANGUS AUSTRALIA

-Our stud Angus herd is performance recorded & fully registered with Angus Australia & the TransTasman Angus Cattle Evaluation (TACE), formerly Angus BREEDPLAN.
-Since the inception of formal performance recording of Angus cattle, now known as TACE, we have routinely submitted raw data measurements to assist in the calculation of Estimated Breeding Values (EBV's).
+Since the inception of formal performance recording of Angus cattle, now known as TACE, we have routinely submitted raw data measurements for the calculation of Estimated Breeding Values (EBV's).

-All bulls in our Bull Sale Catalogue are identified as SIRE ASSURED meaning the bull has been DNA verified to his Sire, denoted by the superscript SV at the end of this name.
+Additionally, all bulls in our Bull Sale Catalogue are identified as SIRE ASSURED meaning the bull has been DNA verified to his Sire, denoted by the superscript SV at the end of this name.
+This provides buyers with peace of mind that the bull's sire is as printed in our Bull Sale Catalogue.

 (11) TICK FEVER VACCINE